landlawd/rtbquerytool/README.md

 RTB Register Query Tools

-Note: You need just a little IT/programming knowledge to use thse script.
+Note: You need just a little IT/programming knowledge to use these scripts.
 Just enough to install the runtime environment (python, selenium and chrome driver), edit a config file, and run the python script.

 <b>Data analysis</b>